 - Food, at least a three-day supply of non-perishable food that does not need to be warmed.

-- Land line phone with chord (Cordless phones need electricity to operate)
+- Land line phone with chord or cell phone with chargers and a backup battery (Cordless phones need electricity to operate)

 - Battery-powered radio and a NOAA Weather Radio with tone alert and extra batteries